The Best Software Platforms For Selling Online Courses in 2023

 Teachable is very similar to Thinkific in its feature set and is also in the second category of software for selling online courses mentioned above.
 Like Thinkific, its features are mostly focused on giving you the tools you need to deliver online courses.

-In my mind, Teachable and Thinkific are competitors with each other, but because I feel they’re in a slightly different category of software, they aren’t direct competitors to Kajabi, simply because Kajabi is in the “all-in-one” category and Teachable and Thinkific are in the “mostly just online courses” category.
+In my mind, Teachable and Thinkific are competitors with each other, but because I feel they’re in a slightly different category of software, they aren’t direct competitors to Kajabi, simply because Kajabi is in the “all-in-one” category and Teachable and Thinkific are in the “online course focused” category.

 Teachable’s feature list is almost identical to Thinkific.
 There’s just a small handful of things (that are not mission critical) that I think Thinkific does slightly better than Teachable, which is why I’ve put Thinkific above Teachable in this top three list.